alpersonalwebsite/react/0-Intro.md

 `const myArrayElements = myArray.map(function callback(currentValue[, index[, array]]) { // element to return }[, thisArg])`

-Given an array, it generates a new array as the result of executing the callback function on each element of the array,
+Given an array, it generates a new one (just for clarity allow me to repeat, new array) as the result of executing the callback function on each element of the array,

 Example: map an array and retrieve a new array with the results assigned to a variable